seattleflu/website/README.md

 Once you have been invited to the Seattle Flu Study space on Contentful, these API keys are accessible under Settings → API Keys → website-dev.

+You may chose to store your environment variables in a `.env` file at the top-level directory or under `/services`.

 ##### Contentful + React